 This trip isn't for the faint of heart!
 Get ready for science and adventure to collide on this amazing exploratory trip as students learn to sail a ship from Nassau to the Bahamas.
 You'll spend your days learning how to sail, snorkel off the coast of the Bahamas, explore Saddleback Cay, and come face-to-face with marine life.
 View a sample itinerary here.

-Students who do not register for a trip will select an Intensive Course, internship, or service.
+Students who do not register for a trip will select an Intensive Course, internship, or service project.

-Intensive selection will open to Seniors and Juniors first and then to Sophomores and Freshmen.
+Selection of intensives will open to Seniors and Juniors first and then to Sophomores and Freshmen.
 An email will be sent to parents when they can register their student.
-Fees associated with the course are due upon registration, and most courses have limited spots.
+Fees associated with the course are due upon registration, and some courses have limited spots.
 Participation in Discover is mandatory.
 For general questions about Discover Intensive courses, internships, or service project opportunities please contact Principal Davidhizar.

-Official Intensive offerings will be a available for final selection/sign up in the Fall.
+Official Intensive offerings will be a available for final selection/sign up in Fall 2025.

 Intro to Private Pilot Basic Ground School Course